caribbeanwebdev/real-estate-app/README.md

 ### 🔍 Running Tests

-You can run tests to make sure everything is well, just run at the root of the project:
+You can run Jest tests to make sure everything is well, just run at the root of the project:

 Linux/Mac/Windows
 ```shell